ASO for Education apps in India

 Do I need to localize an education app into Hindi for India?

 Not always.
 English is widely used and understood in Indian app listings, so an English base often reaches a broad audience.
-Hindi and regional languages unlock additional depth and reach, especially for mass-market and younger-learner apps — the right level depends on your audience, so decide by research.
+Hindi and regional languages add depth and reach, especially for mass-market and younger-learner apps.
+The right level depends on your audience, so decide by research.

 What kinds of education keywords work in India?